Links on Android Authority may earn us a commission. Learn more.

-Google did make efforts to justify the higher Google Pixel prices with more competitive hardware this time around though.
+Google did make efforts to justify the higher Google Pixel prices with more competitive hardware this time around, though.
 An IP68 water and dust resistance rating, a cracking P-OLED display, a wide-angle selfie camera, wireless charging, and a revamped premium look launched the Pixel series from a flawed but plucky underdog into a mainstream worthy smartphone.
 Just don’t mention the unsightly “bathtub” notch on the Pixel 3 XL or the dubious battery life.

 Google Pixel 3a price: $399

-Google’s less than perfect hardware was easier to overlook at this price point.
+Google’s less-than-perfect hardware was easier to overlook at this price point.
 Plastic bodies, thicker bezels, and slower memory were all perfectly acceptable trade-offs.
 This was especially true because the Pixel 3a packed in many of Google’s previously high-end software features, including its industry-leading camera capabilities.
-Better still, the lower end specs helped ensure Google’s more affordable phones could easily last a full day of use.
+Better still, the lower-end specs helped ensure Google’s more affordable phones could easily last a full day of use.

 Overall, the Pixel 3a XL may have been a tad on the expensive side, especially in markets with plenty of affordable alternatives.
-But the smaller and cheaper Pixel 3a was a really competitive package, priced just right for Western audiences.
+But the smaller and cheaper Pixel 3a was a competitive package, priced just right for Western audiences.

 Google Pixel 4 price: $799 – $999

 After testing its fans with the Pixel 3 series, there was a collective sigh of relief when Google held off on any further price increases with the Pixel 4 and 4 XL.
-Both models and storage variants cost exactly the same as the previous generation.
+Both models and storage variants cost precisely the same as the previous generation.
 In a year of $1,000 smartphones, the Pixel 4’s stagnant price strategy defied the broader industry.

 At the same time, the Pixel 4 and 4 XL packed in more hardware than ever before.
 The phones featured dual-rear cameras and a wide-angle rear lens for the first time.
-Display quality led the field and Google was quick onto the 90Hz display trend.
+Display quality led the field, and Google was quick onto the 90Hz display trend.
 The Pixel 4 series also introduced Google’s Motion Sense and Soli radar system.
 While perhaps not worth the hit to already weak battery life, Motion Sense showcased Google’s continued efforts to marry unique hardware with improved software experiences.